MONTRÉAL MONSTRUM SOCIETY / SOCIÉTÉ MONSTRUM DE MONTRÉAL

 Edited by Nina K. Martin

-Click the titles or images for a full-text PDF of the individual essays.
+Click the essay titles for a full-text PDF of the individual essays.

 The Earth Rises as the Ashes Fall: Intergenerational Trauma, Femininity, and Rage in She Will (2021)